woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Robbie**: You sound excited about Columbia.
 What's your problem, Mike?

 **Mike**: Indecision.
-Indecision.It's not easy, and this is an important decision we have to make.
+Indecision.
+It's not easy, and this is an important decision we have to make.
 What about you?
-How as your interview with Michigan?
+How was your interview with Michigan?

 **Robbie**: The interview was fine.